 There are some other things + pages you should check out in HoneyBook, like bookkeeping, contacts, and the library.
 But for now, focus on setting up your workflows so you can start accepting clients.

 Want to PDF version of this post, grab your free Workflows Planner + Onboarding Checklist!
-You’ll get this full list of to dos, plus learn how to create a process plan and what to do after you get a new client.
+You’ll get the full list of to-dos, plus learn how to create a process plan and tips on what to do after you get a new client.